 Making the frame

 It was fairly easy to turn the straight bundles into a frame.
-A few dabs of hot glue helped the corners stay put while I wrapped the hemp twine in and out creating a binding to hold them together.
+A few dabs of hot glue helped the corners stay put while I wrapped the jute twine in and out creating a binding to hold them together.
 I did this to each corner until the frame was formed.

 Changing the circle to an oval

 The grapevine that was shaped into a circle was too big to fit into the middle of the frame now.
-Grapevine is easily moldable when wet though so I soaked it in a sink full of water overnight and the next morning tied it tightly into an oval shape.
+Grapevine is easily moldable when wet through so I soaked it in a sink full of water overnight and the next morning tied it tightly into an oval shape.
 After a day of drying, the twine got snipped off and it fit perfectly.

 Finishing the bird feeder